ARZZEZZAN/s21_mathLibrary/README.md

 The functions of the math.h library must be implemented (only those directly described [above](#overview-of-some-mathh-functions)):

 - The library must be developed in C language of C11 standard using gcc compiler
-- The library code must be located in the src folder
+- The library code must be located in the src folder on the develop branch
 - Make it as a static library (with the s21_math.h header file)
 - The library must be developed according to the principles of structured programming; code duplication must be avoided
 - Use prefix s21_ before each function